 - What is the right balance between price and share that maximizes our profits?

-- How would customers value a new product concept that we are considering bringing to the market and what would they be willing to pay for the concept?
+- How would customers value a new product concept that we are considering bringing to the market, and what would they be willing to pay for it?

-- How would customers value some new offering features we may bring to the market, and how does that value differ across the customers?
+- How would customers value some new offering features we may bring to the market, and how does that value differ across our customer base?

-Leadership must be clear on what marketing must do well to generate growth and profits for the company, steadfast in installing a market orientation.
-The marketing organization must know how to do the work of marketing and have the right tools to do the work effectively.
+Leadership must be clear on what marketing must do well to generate growth and profits for the company, and stay steadfast in installing a market orientation.
+The marketing team must know how to do the marketing work and have the right tools to do the work effectively.
 Change begins with a clear vision on what marketing is, how it works, and how it will enable the greater.